• journal prompts for self growth

 Set Phone Reminders With Uplifting Words

 Set phone notifications to go off throughout the day filled with words to uplift, inspire, and motivate you.
-You can be your own biggest cheerleader here, reminding yourself that you’ve got this, you’re worthy, you’re incredible, you’re more than enough – whatever you most need to hear throughout the day.
+You can be your own biggest cheerleader here, reminding yourself that you’ve got this, you’re worthy, you’re incredible, you’re more than enough—whatever you most need to hear throughout the day.
 Fill the screen with positive, loving words.
 You can also write affirmations or your favorite quotes here if you’d like.

 Compliment Yourself & Others Throughout The Day

 How often do you tell yourself what a good job you’re doing?
 How often do you spend time simply being proud of yourself?
 How often do you look in the mirror and smile into your own eyes?
 Compliment yourself throughout the day.
 Then, spread these good vibes and compliment the people you interact with.
-Make someone’s day today!
+Make someone’s day today.

 Journal & Reflect On The Past Year

 In the busyness of daily life, we can often forget to spend time reflecting on how far we’ve come.
 Take some time today to reflect.
 Journal your thoughts and feelings.
 If you encountered difficult moments, make sure to honor your own resilience and strength.
 Acknowledge both the good and the bad.
-Be kind, honest, compassionate, and authentic.
+Be kind, honest, and compassionate.

 Do Something That Makes You Happy

-This one’s pretty broad.
-Simply do something that makes you happy!
-Does buying yourself a special coffee make you happy?
-Does reading a good book or watching your favorite movie make you happy?
-Does time spent in nature make you happy?
 You’re not limited to doing just one thing.
-If you can, you might try to do one thing that makes you happy in the morning, one things that makes you happy in the afternoon, and one thing that makes you happy in the evening.
+If possible, you can do one thing that makes you happy in the morning, one things that makes you happy in the afternoon, and one thing that makes you happy in the evening.

 Follow A Guided Meditation